franklinben23/vet-clinic-audit/README.md

 # vet-clinic-audit

-In this repo we will create a performance audit for a page
+In this repo we will create a performance audit for an sql database